kjunghoan/nvim/README.md

 - `<leader>h` - Clear search highlighting
 - `<leader>q` - Quit

-For a complete list of keymaps, press `<leader>` and wait for which-key popup.
+For a complete list of key maps, press `<leader>` and wait for which-key popup.